Realtor Commission Calculator BC

 Understanding RE/MAX Fee Structures

-Like other real estate professionals in BC, RE/MAX agents typically work on commission.
+Like other real estate professionals, RE/MAX agents typically work on commission.
 This commission is a percentage of the sale price paid by the seller.
 However, the specific percentage can vary.
 Each RE/MAX agent runs their own business and can set their rates.

 Here’s what you should know about RE/MAX realtor commissions in BC: